hewison-chris/agora-cl-docs/website/docs/advanced/migrating-keys.md

 prysm.bat validator accounts import --keys-dir=\path\to\keystore-file.json
 ```

 This will import all files that are valid EIP-2335 keystores, such as those generated by the backup process above or the official Ethereum deposit launchpad's command-line tool.

 The files you are importing must have the prefix "keystore-" using the defaults in backup will typically create a zip file containing the sequential keystores for the validators.
 If you have 1 validator account the zip file will typically contain the file keystore-0.json.
 If you have 3 validator accounts the keystore will typically contain keystore-0.json, keystore-1.json and keystore-2.json.

 ### Step 4: Importing slashing protection history

-To import a slashing protection JSON file (all Ethereum consensus clients use the same format defined in EIP-3076) use the appropriate installation method for your Prysm validator.
+To import a slashing protection JSON file (all Ethereum consensus clients use the same format defined in EIP-3076) use the appropriate installation method for your Agora-cl validator.

 <Tabs
   groupId="operating-systems"